comdex-official/networks/mainnet/comets-1/README.md

 --website="XXXXXXXX"
 ```

-* Please do not add more than 10000000ucmdx
+* Please do not add more than 10000000ucmdx in the genesis account
 * Copy the contents of `${HOME}/.comdex/config/gentx/gentx-XXXXXXXX.json`.
 * Fork the [repository](https://github.com/comdex-official/networks/)
 * Create a file `gentx-{{VALIDATOR_NAME}}.json` under the mainnet/comets-001/gentxs folder in the forked repo, paste the copied text into the file.
 Find reference file gentx-examplexxxxxxxx.json in the same folder.